 - Also has an analgesic and anti-inflammatory effect

 Shockwave therapy is non-invasive, highly-effective, requires no anaesthesia and has no nasty side-effects.
-It is relatively pain-free and you can return to work straight after your treatment.
-Depending on your condition you may be able to continue to exercise whilst seeking treatment.
+Depending on your condition you can normally return to work after your treatment and may be able to continue to exercise whilst seeking treatment.

-In most cases, 4 treatments placed 1-week apart will be required to successfully treat the majority of patients.
-A reduction in symptoms is often experienced after just 1 visit, however it is important to understand that the healing process continues for up to 6 weeks following the final treatment.
+In most cases, 4 - 6 treatments placed 1-week apart will be required to successfully treat the majority of patients.
+A reduction in symptoms is often experienced after 2 treatments, however it is important to understand that the healing process continues for up to 3 months following the final treatment.

 I have heel pain - I must have a heel spur!?